DIY Thanksgiving Turkey Activity for Kids

 I usually end up doing most of the crafting.

 Your toddler can make this paper plate turkey craft with only minimal prompting and help from you!

 Plus it’s a quick activity—your little one won’t lose interest while doing this fun turkey project.

 DISCLOSURE: This post may contain affiliate links to products and services.
 If you click through these links and make a purchase, I may make a small commission.
 You can read my Disclaimer Policy for more information.

-I’m always looking for fun crafts my two year old can participate in — even better if she can do them on her own or with minimal help from me.
-This Thanksgiving turkey craft is really easy to make.
+I’m always looking for fun crafts my two-year-old can participate in.
+Even better if she can do them on her own or with minimal help from me.

 Materials for Thanksgiving Turkey Craft